Q1. How is food security ensured in India?

-Ans: A large section of people suffer from food and nutrition insecurity in India.
+Ans: A large section of people suffers from food and nutrition insecurity in India.
 However, the worst affected groups are as follows:

 Ans: In the late 1960s, the Green Revolution introduced the Indian farmer to the cultivation of high-yielding varieties (HYVs) of seeds.
 The HYVs (coupled with chemical fertilisers and pesticides) led to a growth in the productivity of food grains (especially wheat and rice), thereby helping India attain self-sufficiency in food grains.
 Since the advent of the Green Revolution, the country has avoided famine even during adverse weather conditions.

 Ans: When there is a disaster or a calamity, the production of food grains decreases in the affected area.
 This in turn creates a shortage of food in the area.
 Due to the food shortage, the prices go up.
 The raised prices of food materials affect the capacity of many people to buy the same.
-When the calamity occurs in a very wide spread area or is stretched over a long period of time, it may cause a situation of starvation.
-A massive starvation can take the form of famine.
+When the calamity occurs in a very widespread area or is stretched over a long period of time, it may cause a situation of starvation.
+Massive starvation can take the form of famine.

-Ques 7: Differentiate between seasonal hunger and chronic hunger.
+Q7.
+Differentiate between seasonal hunger and chronic hunger?

 Ans: Seasonal hunger is related to cycles of food growing and harvesting.
 This is prevalent in rural areas because of the seasonal nature of agricultural activities, and in urban areas because of the casual labour (e.g., there is less work for casual construction labour during the rainy season).
 This type of hunger exists when a person is unable to get work for the entire year.
 Chronic hunger is a consequence of diets persistently inadequate in terms of quantity or quality.
 Poor people suffer from chronic hunger because of their very low income and in turn, inability to buy food even for survival.